subamanis/mezura/README.md

  36.21 secs (Parsing: 891 files/s | 418,475 lines/s)
 ```

-## Limitations
+## Accuracy and Limitations
-- The program cannot understand language specific syntax or details, so for example a .php file that contains html will be counted as code.
-Also, although it can understand a complex line like: ```/*class"*/" "class" aclass``` and will not count "class" as a keyword since the first is inside a comment, the second inside a string and the third has a prefix.
-This may lead to some false positives if a keyword can be used in a language to have a different semantic meaning than its primary one.
+The program is able to understand and parse correctly arbitrarily complex code structures with intertwined strings and comments.
+This way it can identify if a line contains something other than a comment, even if the comment is partitioned in multiple positions and it can identify valid keywords, that are not inside strings or comments.
+For example in a line like ```/*class"*/" class" aclass```, it will not count "class" as a keyword since the first is inside a comment, the second inside a string and the third has a prefix.

+With that said, it is important to mention the following limitations:

+- The program cannot understand language specific syntax or details, this would require a handwritten, complex, language-specific parser for most different languages.
+For example, in a .php file that contains html or js, the destinction will not be made.
+Also, the keyword counting doesn't take any measures to ensure that a valid keyword has the user-intended meaning.
+For example the word "class" may also appear in the syntax of a programming language as a semantic different than declaring a class.
+This may lead to some false positives.

 - The program assumes that if a line contains any odd number of the same string symbols, then this is an open multiline string.
 This works for most cases but it may create inaccuracies, for example if a line in python has """ then the program will consider a multiline string everything until the next " symbol and not the next """ symbol.
 If a language doesn't support multiline strings, then you would not expect to see odd number of string symbols either way in a valid syntnax.

-- A language can only have either one or two string symbols, not more.
+- A language can only declare either one or two string symbols in the .txt, not more.